Portrait of Child Outcomes

 • Monitoring and Management

-The Galileo G3 Scales are fully aligned with the 2011 Framework.
-The Galileo G3 Scales make it possible for Head Start programs to assess children's learning and development in the 11 Domains and 37 Domain Elements articulated in the Framework.
-In this regard, the Galileo G3 Scales include:
+The Galileo G3 scales are fully aligned with the Framework and make it possible for Head Start programs to assess children's learning and development in the 11 Domains/37 Domain Elements and in the Five Essential Domains for school readiness articulated in the Framework.
+In this regard, the Galileo G3 scales for 3 through 5 years include:

 • Physical Development and Health